A Joint Effort Between Artists, Carvers and Printers

 An ukiyo-e woodblock print is not something created by just one artist.
-It takes the cooperation of three people--one to draw the design, one to carve it, and one to print the image--to finish one work.
+It takes the cooperation of three people — one to draw the design, one to carve it, and one to print the design — to finish one work.

-- The ukiyo-e artist sketches the design with sumisen (ink lines).
+The eshi (artist) sketches the design with sumisen (ink lines).

-- The horishi (carver) pastes the sketch on a block made of wild cherry wood and carves out the design.
-This block, called a sumiita (ink plate), is only for printing the black outline.
+The horishi (carver) pastes the sketch on a block made of wild cherry wood and carves out the design.
+This block, called an omohan (key block), is only for printing the black outline.

-- Other blocks are carved out, one for each color; these are called iroita (color plates).
+Other blocks are carved out, one for each color; these are called irohan (color plates).

-All prints courtesy of the Adachi Foundation for the Preservation of Woodcut Printing
+(The Adachi Foundation for the Preservation of Woodcut Printing)